Hesperian Health Guides

 Find other ways to help her feel calm and safe:

 It is very common for mothers to get tense or afraid when labor starts to get strong.
-Reassure the mother that pain during labor is normal and helps bring the birth closer.
+Reassure the mother that the pain from contractions will not harm her, and brings the birth closer.
 If you think it will help the woman to relax, explain that when she resists, labor may be longer.
 But do not threaten or shame her.

 ![]() The contraction is over.
 How do you feel?